kiramclean/old-website/content/blog/learning/setting-up-gulp-for-css-pre-and-post-processing.md

 var sass = require('gulp-sass');
 {{< /highlight >}}

-Next, we need to tell gulp where to find the sass files and where to put them.
+Next, we need to tell gulp where to find the sass files and where to put the compiled css.
+Gulp works by building 'tasks' that are basically lists of instructions of what to do.
+I guess that's what all code is.
+Whatever.
+Here is a simple gulp task that grabs the sass source files from one place and dumps them in another.

+{{< highlight javascript >}}
+gulp.task('sass', function() {               // define a new gulp task named sass return gulp.src('sass/*.sass')           // tell gulp where to find your sass files, relative to the gulpfile.js
+    .pipe(sass().on('error', sass.logError)) // show error messages if sass fails to compile -- failing silently will just kill gulp
+    .pipe(gulp.dest('./static/css'));        // tell gulp where to dump your compiled css });

+gulp.task('default', function() {         // we also want to watch the files, so we don't have to manually recompile every time we make some changes gulp.watch('sass/*.sass', ['sass']);    // tell gulp which files to watch and an array with commands to run when those files are changed
+});

+{{ < /highlight >}}

+And that's that.
+Setting up gulp is actually super simple.